cloud-gov/pages-core/docs/DEVELOPMENT.md

 4. Make a copy of `api/bull-board/.env.sample`, name it `.env`, and place it in `api/bull-board/`.

-2. Assuming you have been added to the `FederalistLocal` Github organization, navigate to the [developer settings for the `FederalistLocal-Queues` OAuth application](https://github.com/organizations/FederalistLocal/settings/applications/1832231) and create a new Client secret.
+5. Assuming you have been added to the `FederalistLocal` Github organization, navigate to the [developer settings for the `FederalistLocal-Queues` OAuth application](https://github.com/organizations/FederalistLocal/settings/applications/1832231) and create a new Client secret.

-3. Once you have the new Client secret, you'll see a `Client ID` and `Client Secret`.
+6. Once you have the new Client secret, you'll see a `Client ID` and `Client Secret`.
 Open the `api/bull-board/.env` file in your text or code editor and update it with the Client ID and Client secret from the `FederalistLocal-Queues` OAuth application:
     ```
     GITHUB_CLIENT_ID=VALUE FROM GITHUB
     GITHUB_CLIENT_SECRET=VALUE FROM GITHUB
+    ```
+7. For Workshop integration add GitLab Client ID and Client secret to `config/local.js` file in your text or code editor:
+    ```js
+    const gitlabOptions = {
+      clientID: 'VALUE FROM GITLAB',
+      clientSecret: 'VALUE FROM GITLAB',
+    };
     ```

 **For 18F/TTS developers:** This section is primarily for 18F/TTS developers working on the Federalist project.
 Before you get started, make sure you have been fully on-boarded, including getting access to the Federalist cloud.gov `staging` space.

 1. Paste `cf login --sso -a https://api.fr.cloud.gov -o gsa-18f-federalist -s staging` into your terminal window.